ThomasTokos/steam-family-share-check/README.md

 A simple script that will reach out to Steam and check if the provided steam ID is family sharing then sends it to Discord via Web Hook

 ## Requierments
-Node JS
+Node JS,
-Steam API Key (Found here: https://steamcommunity.com/dev/apikey) A Discord Webhook URL
+Steam API Key (Found here: https://steamcommunity.com/dev/apikey), A Discord Webhook URL

 ## Installation